 As you can see, there could be many elements at play in a truck accident.
-If you sustained injury in a trucking wreck, contact a San Diego truck accident attorney who can conduct a thorough investigation on your behalf and determine the parties responsible.
+If you sustained injury in a trucking wreck, contact a local truck accident attorney who can conduct a thorough investigation on your behalf and determine the parties responsible.

-Trucking accidents happen mainly due to driver negligence, poor vehicle maintenance, or another drivers’ failure to navigate around large trucks.
-Some of the most common types of trucking accident scenarios involve:
+Accidents happen mainly due to driver negligence, poor vehicle maintenance, poor road conditions, or another drivers’ failure to navigate around large trucks.
+Some of the most common types of truck collisions involve:

-- Truck driver DUI.
-Truck drivers have demanding schedules and some take unsafe measures to cope with stress and meet their deadlines.
+- Truck driver DUI: Trucking company employees have demanding schedules and some take unsafe measures to cope with stress and meet their deadlines.
 Driving under the influence of drugs or alcohol is extremely dangerous in any vehicle, but truck drivers are capable of inflicting more catastrophic damage than smaller passenger cars.

-- Road construction.
-Construction sites on or near the highway may lead to lane closures or other detours.
-Truck drivers must carefully navigate these areas to avoid injury to other drivers or the people working on the road.
+- Road construction: Construction sites on or near the highway may lead to lane closures or other detours.
+Drivers must carefully navigate these areas to avoid injury to other drivers or the people working on the road.

-- Improper braking.
-A truck driver cannot simply slam on the brakes to come to a halt.
-Truck drivers receive proper braking training and must exercise these techniques to stop their vehicles safely.
+- Improper braking: A truck driver cannot simply slam on the brakes to come to a halt.
+Drivers receive proper braking training and must exercise these techniques to stop their vehicles safely.
 A truck driver who fails to do so can lead to a runaway truck accident, potentially injuring many drivers in the lanes ahead of the truck.

 - Driver fatigue

 - Failure to maintain current inspection standards